-Use an electric coffee grinder to pulverize fresh cinnamon bark, dried ginger and black peppercorns into a find dust and store them in separate containers.
+Use an electric coffee grinder to pulverize fresh cinnamon bark, dried ginger, and black peppercorns into a fine dust and store them in separate containers.
 Now, take something like a mason jar with a screw on lid and combine the powders in the following proportions:

 - 12 tablespoons turmeric powder

 - 3 tablespoons cinnamon powder

 After you have combined the ingredients in a tightly closed jar, shake it until thoroughly mixed.
 Voila!
 You now have a delicious instant turmeric tea mix that can be combined with boiling water to create an amazingly healthy drink that will elevate your energy, curb your appetite and help burn off unwanted belly fat!

 Here’s a video from one of our friends demonstrating how to make this instant turmeric tea for losing weight and burning belly fat:

 Turmeric tea provides a veritable explosion of natural health benefits.
 Here are just a few of the ways regular consumption of turmeric tea promotes health and healing.

 - Immune System Support – Many people up the turmeric dosage during flu season or at first sign of a cold.
 This is because it is high in anti-oxidants and nutrients that keep your immune system humming in top form.